 Consider the "eye level is buy level" rule by placing your most profitable items where they are easiest to see.
 Grouping complementary products together can also inspire additional purchases—think phone cases next to new phones.
 By being intentional with your product placement, you can guide customer behavior and make it simple for them to discover products they’ll love.
 You can see how top brands use strategic placement in these examples of our work.

-Use Lighting and Color to Influence Mood
+How Lighting and Color Shape a Customer's Mood

 Lighting and color are two of the most powerful tools you have for setting the mood in your store.
 They work together to create an atmosphere that can make customers feel excited, relaxed, or luxurious.
 Bright, cool lighting can create a modern, energetic vibe, while warm, soft lighting can make a space feel more intimate and high-end.
 Use spotlights to draw attention to featured products or new displays.